 In the human body, limbs and organs also respond to each other's needs, like a conditioned runner in a long-distance race.
 The "Minneapolis Star and Tribune" described this process, "When the body begins to overheat, sweat glands release liquid to cool it.
-When it starts to run low on sugar, which is fuel for the muscles, a hormone from the pancreas tells the liver to release stored sugar into the bloodstream.
+When it starts to run low on sugar, fuel for the muscles, a hormone from the pancreas tells the liver to release stored sugar into the bloodstream.
 As the legs need more oxygen, the brain signals the heart to beat faster.
 Blood flow to the internal organs and upper body is shut down by 80% so that more blood gets to the legs and the heart.
 Deep breathing brings in more air.
 Blood vessels in the legs dilate 400% to accommodate the increased flow of blood.
 All of this enables a person to run long distances."
-Supporting household bodies, like the human body, are incredibly complex because they are orchestrated by Christ who is their head and their brain.✞
+Like the human body, supporting household bodies are incredibly complex because Christ, who is their head and their brain orchestrates them.✞

-The Saint Stephen icon reminds us that developing spiritual gifts is an essential part of the creation of a mature Christian and a strong Body of Christ.
-Many Christians think that developing spiritual gifts is optional, they can try it or not.
+The Saint Stephen icon reminds us that developing spiritual gifts is an essential part of the creation of a mature Christian and a healthy Body of Christ.
+Many Christians think that developing spiritual gifts is optional.
+They can try it or not.
 In the Household of Faith, developing spiritual gifts takes time and often comes with use.
-They are vital for Christian growth for the group as a whole.
-Just as plants grow gradually, so roles and gifts develop slowly as the Household of Faith matures.
+They are vital for Christian growth for the group as a whole just as plants grow gradually, so roles and gifts develop slowly as the Household of Faith matures.

 Kite flying is an illustration of people who share responsibility in the Household Body of Faith.
 The controller should be Jesus himself.
 Each of us should gather a group of committed Christians around us as Jesus did.
 Lewis Garnsworthy, when Bishop of the Anglican Diocese of Toronto, asked his clergy to follow our Lord's example and draw twelve lay people into leadership with them for mutual support and encouragement.
 He made the point very clearly that those in the Household of Faith needed one another.
 Consider the simple act of kite flying.✞